Rose Vincent

 Rose Vincent (pseudonym for Marie Rose Treffot-Jurgensen) (15 March 1918 – 15 June 2011) was a French journalist and writer.

 Originally from Bresse Louhanaise, she worked as a teacher and served in the Resistance during the Second World War.
 She became a journalist and writer after the war.

-She is the author of numerous works on the education of children, as well as works on India, where she lived 4 years, and novels, which received several awards.
+She wrote numerous works on the education of children as well as works on India, where she lived for 4 years, and novels, which received several awards.

 Biography

 The daughter of teachers in the Louhans region, where she spent her childhood, Marie Rose Treffot graduated from the École normale supérieure de Sèvres, (1937) and obtained the agrégation of mathematics (1940–41).